-During the quarter ended March 31, 2021, Focus renewed All 537 CDC claims forming the Eastmain-Léran project for additional 24-month period on e-GESTIM.
+In March 2021, Focus renewed All 537 CDC claims forming the Eastmain-Léran project for additional 24-month period on e-GESTIM.
 The 32 CDC claims forming the Eastmain-Léran/Alta Option property are now in good standing on GESTIM until June 2023 while the 505 CDC claims forming the remainder of the Eastmain-Léran project (Eastmain-Léran/Staked and Eastmain-Léran/East Extension claims blocks) are in good standing until October 2023, at the earliest.

 Update for the Quarter Ended June 30, 2021